rashardiman/rashardmro/_posts/2025-03-29-HR_NASAJPL.md

 # Hollywood
 error message @nasa-jpl `https://www.jpl.nasa.gov/missions/deep-space-optical-communications-dsoc/` 500 [NETWORK ERROR]: SERVERERROR: RESPONSE NOT SUCCESSFUL: RECEIVED STATUS CODE 500.
 ROUTE: /MISSIONS/DEEP-SPACE-OPTICAL-COMMUNICATIONS-DSOC/
 JPL is good at discovering the undiscovered, and you've done the same.
 This error means that our server couldn’t find the page you requested.
-Please check if you typed the correct URL or you can reload the page.
+Please check if you typed the correct URL or you can reload the page. @StateOfCalifornia @CityOfLosAngeles
 ![opps_404-JPL](https://www.jpl.nasa.gov/_nuxt/Oops-galaxy.Dbo3FY1T.jpg)

 [M_R_O_NOTES on Dev `ricothaka/Rashard-MRO`](https://thakarashard.github.io/ricothaka/Rashard-MRO)